leifmarkthaler/gleitzeit/newdocs/README.md

 gleitzeit run workflow.yaml
 ```

-That's it.
-No configuration needed - it uses local Ollama by default.
+Uses your local Ollama instance - no API keys needed.

 ## Three Ways to Use Gleitzeit